vtamara/fcc_trad/Recomendaciones.EN.md

 git clone --depth=1 https://github.com/myaccount/FreeCodeCamp.git
 cd FreeCodeCamp
 ```
-*  Now, on GitHub, go to the *issues* section of the official repository and search for the language you wanna work on (i.e https://github.com/FreeCodeCamp/FreeCodeCamp/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Atranslation+spanish).
+*  Now, on GitHub, go to the *issues* section of the official repository and search for the language you wanna work on (i.e https://github.com/FreeCodeCamp/FreeCodeCamp/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Atranslation).
 Find an issue that nobody is working on -or that has been left unattended during 2 weeks or more (ask first in the chat room)-.
 You can take it by simply adding a comment, such as “*Working on it*”.
 *  In your forked repository, create a *branch* with a name such as “add/LG-translation-XXX” donde LG is the abbreviated name of the language you're working on, and XXX is the name of the file you're going to modify.  ([more help here](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches)):
 ```sh
 git checkout -b add/ES-translation-basic-javascript
 ```
 * Find the JSON file in the ```seeds/challenges``` directory in your local copy.
-Find the challenge of your interest and modify it adding the name of the challenge in ```"nameLG"``` and its description in ```"descriptionLG"```, where "LG" is the language of your choice.
+Find the challenge of your interest and modify it by adding the name of the challenge in ```"nameLG"``` and its description in ```"descriptionLG"```, where "LG" is the language of your choice.
 It's important to keep the proper syntax of the JSON file.
 You can verify this by installing ```node.js``` and passing the JSON file to the interpreter.
 For example: ```node seeds/challenges/basic-javascript.json```.
 You will also be able to verify the syntax by copying and pasting the content of the file in http://jsonlint.com.
 If you think that you can't continue for a while with the translation, you can leave a comment on the same issue, indicating that another person should continue.
 You can push your changes so far so the next person won't duplicate your hard work.
 * When you're done, *commit* your changes with a brief description in English (regardless of the language).
 As a part of the message of the commit, and after the description, add "Closes #yyyy" where yyyy is the number of the issue you're working on (this is convenient because it closes the issue automatically when your change gets merged with the main repository.).
 Afterwards, *push* the changes to your fork (see [the help](https://help.github.com/articles/pushing-to-a-remote/)):
 ```sh
 git commit -m "Challenges of Basic Javascript translated.
 Closes #4234" seed/challenges/basic-javascript.json